Three Essential Steps to Cultivate a Learning Organization

 The idea of a ‘learning organization’ is not a new one, but it’s a fundamental one for companies that want to thrive in our rapidly changing world.
 Learning organizations are those that purposefully drive a culture of lifelong learning.
 But it’s not only about encouraging learning: becoming a learning organization may require a whole mindset shift around learning, growth, innovation, and risk.
 It’s a lot of work and a long journey, but the results make it worth every hurdle and challenge you face.

-What is a learning organization?
+What is a Learning Organization?

 Learning organizations are those that have learning interwoven into the cultural fabric of the company.
 They recognise that continuous professional development and lifelong-learning are critical if they want to innovate and succeed in a world that’s in flux.

-So, learning organizations are those that encourage employees to develop a growth mindset, and to look for innovative solutions to their problems.
+Learning isn’t only about absorbing information.
+It’s about being curious, agile in your thinking, and learning from previous experiences.
+Learning organizations are those that encourage employees to develop a growth mindset, and to look for innovative solutions to their problems.
 Companies that can shift from a traditional top-down structure to a learning-organization model have a better chance of creating an environment of continual learning, risk-taking, and collaboration.

 That’s what is meant by the term learning organization.